kellpossible/json-patch-cli/README.md

 # json-patch-cli

+A CLI command to perform JSON RFC 6902 patching, merging and editing operations.

-This project provides a CLI command `json-patch` which uses the brilliant work from the [`json-patch`](https://crates.io/crates/json-patch) crate to perform various patch related operations.
+This project provides a CLI command `json-patch` which uses the brilliant work from the [`json-patch`](https://crates.io/crates/json-patch) crate.

 ## Usage